-Tape Ark uses its scalable and automated tape and data migration infrastructure to migrate your tapes onto the AWS Cloud.
+Tape Ark uses its scalable and automated tape and data migration infrastructure to migrate your tapes into the public cloud.
 The system that’s used is scalable and can do 1 or 1 million tapes in a seamless workflow that is both fast and error free.
-Perhaps even more remarkabale than the solution itself is the fact that Tape Ark will do this migration onto the AWS Cloud free of charge.
+Perhaps even more remarkable than the solution itself is the fact that Tape Ark will do this migration into the public cloud free of charge.

 What does it cost?

-In most cases, Tape Ark will migrate your tape collection onto the AWS Cloud free of charge, irrespective of the volume.
-The only fees are the ongoing monthly AWS storage costs, which in many cases works out to be cheaper than your current monthly offsite physical storage bill.
+In most cases, Tape Ark will migrate your tape collection into the cloud free of charge, irrespective of the volume.
+The only fees are the ongoing monthly cloud storage costs, which in most cases works out to be much cheaper than your current monthly offsite physical storage bill.
 For more on our data storage costs, click here.

 The way it used to be done?

-Once a backup is created on tape, it is given to a courier, placed on a truck, driven to offsite storage and placed on a shelf.
+Once upon a time, a backup was created on tape, it was given to a courier, placed on a truck, driven to offsite storage and placed on a shelf.
 Years later, if you need to restore data from that tape, the tape is retrieved from offsite storage and driven in a courier van to your office only for you to find that you can no longer read the tape you created three years prior.
 This can be because you no longer have the tape drive or the software which was used to create the tape in the first place.

 The Tape Ark way